This article sets the guidelines for navigating the Group Policy interface.

 - Thor Vigilance

-Include in Release Candidate Program - This feature, once enabled, it will update the current version of Thor Foresight Enterprise to BETA (Release Candidate) version.
+Include in Release Candidate Program - This feature, once enabled, it will update the current version of Thor Enterprise to BETA (Release Candidate) version.
 This will happen only on the machines that are using the Group Policy where this option was checked.